Loading

 Refugee and Humanitarian program

-Australia celebrated Refugee Week 2024 from 16-22 June.
+Australia celebrates Refugee Week 2025 from 15-21 June.
 Refugee Week is an opportunity to reflect on Australia's long history of resettling refugees and others in humanitarian need.
 We also acknowledge the many contributions they make to Australia.

-Refugee Week is a national event coordinated by the Refugee Council of Australia.
-The theme of Refugee Week 2024 was 'Finding Freedom: Family'.
-This explores and celebrates the power of family bonds.
+Refugee Week is a national event coordinated by the Refugee Council of Australia with their theme for this year being 'Finding Freedom: Diversity in Community'.
+This explores and celebrates the inclusive communities across Australia that open their arms to refugees.
 This theme also extends this connection to:

 • extended and chosen families